dilmerv/XRToolkitCourse/README.md

 📚 Unity XR Toolkit Demo Scenes:
 * **XRDirectInteractorsWithSimple:** XR Direct interactors with XR Simple Interactables by controlling 3 flash lights and binding interactable events to LoggerUI.
-* * **XRDirectInteractorsHaptics&Audio:** Same as above but with additional haptics and audio during interactions.
+* **XRDirectInteractorsHaptics&Audio:** Same as above but with additional haptics and audio during interactions.
+* **XRAffordanceSystem:** XR Direct interactors with affordance system which applies scaling, color, and rotation changes to objects.